seanwhite674/FinalYearProject/README.md

 | **RBF_minmaxerr** | RBF | 0.821 | [0.12, 0.115, 1.19, 2.52] | White | — | σ²ₙ = 0.0439 |

 **Notes:**
-- σ²_f₁ and σ²_f₂ are the **signal variances** for each kernel — they scale the amplitude of the model.
-- “Length Scales” correspond to each input dimension in the reduced 4D parameter space.
 - σ²ₙ is the **optimised noise hyperparameter** from the WhiteKernel.
 - “Mat” and “Lap” refer to the **Matern** and **Laplacian** kernels, respectively.

+- The below visualisation represents how we chose the best model from the metrics.
+We visualised the metrics with the most different ranking results in the scatter plot.
+- The models are labelled 1-8 from the ranking produced in the table above.

 <img width="1269" height="425" alt="Image" src="https://github.com/user-attachments/assets/badf2824-bcfb-40f3-91b4-938f7c3ac7c1" />